 This website is kind of the much simpler version of Breaking News English.
 I sometimes find Breaking News English is a vortex that ends up sucking up way too much of my time.
 If you are in a time crunch and need something in a pinch, this site is probably a better choice.

 The articles are simple, short, basic and you won’t spend all day searching for that perfect one!
-Foreign teachers love this site.
+The ones I’ve tried?
+All good and this site has never let me down.
+Foreign teachers love this site and I generally find that the way they plan a lesson is quite similar to mine.

 Check them out here: News in Levels.